 Paul leads the private capital team in the Manchester office of Clarke Willmott.
 He has been assisting wealthy individuals, trustees, and executors, with all manner of legal and tax issues for 20 years.
 Although he deals with all aspects of private client work, he has particular specialisms in estate planning, inheritance tax mitigation, and the use of onshore and offshore trusts, and other asset holding vehicles.
 He is regularly appointed as an independent professional executor and trustee by his clients.

 As well as being a solicitor he is a member of STEP (the Society of Trust and Estate Practitioners), a chartered tax adviser, and a chartered accountant (albeit no longer practising as such).
-He is currently the deputy-chair of the Manchester district branch of the Chartered Institute of Taxation.
+He is currently the chairman of the Manchester district branch of the Chartered Institute of Taxation.

 Paul is a joint author of one of the foremost books on Inheritance Tax – Ray & McLaughlin’s Practical Inheritance Tax Planning.
 He is a contributor to the Tolley Guidance Service, published by LexisNexis, and is on the ‘LexisAsk’ panel of experts.
 He also tutors a paralegal training course in wills and estate administration, run by Central Law Training.